Welcome to our Medical Assistant program in Oklahoma City. And thank you for choosing MTC.

 - A signed copy of an affidavit of lawful presence stating citizenship or alien status.

 - Scrubs for attending clinical training.
-(Solid color.
-Black is mostly preferred)
+(Solid Black)

 - TB Skin screen test results will be required before attending clinical.
 If your TB skin screen test is positive, you will be required to bring a negative TB Chest X-Ray.